The stars are usually out, day and night, here in Tampa Bay!

-Her career has now spanned nearly three decades, accumulating seven Emmy, five Golden Globe, and two SAG Award nominations for roles in both television and film.
+Her career has now spanned nearly three decades, accumulating seven Emmys, five Golden Globes, and two SAG Award nominations for roles in both television and film.
 She has also appeared in four Broadway plays.

 While primarily known for FX anthology series American Horror Story, Paulson will bow out of the show after ten seasons.

 Tony La Russa (West Tampa)

 The baseball mastermind learned everything he could about the diamond here and in nearby Ybor City, where his parents had met while working at a local cigar factory.
 After graduating Jefferson High School, La Russa joined the Kansas City Athletics as an infielder, under the condition that they pay for his college education.

 Although his playing career lasted a little over a decade, La Russa has been a manager or an executive since 1979, including coaching stints with the Chicago White Sox, Oakland Athletics, and the St. Louis Cardinals.
 As a manager, he’s won three World Series championships and four Manager of the Year honors.
 His number is retired by the St. Louis Cardinals; he belongs in both the Cards’ and Oakland Athletics Hall of Fame.

 Though still involved in the game, he was inducted into the National Baseball Hall of Fame in 2014.

 Due to his domestic violence and dwindling mental health, he’s not the most popular person to come out of our hometown.
 The heavily tatted singer used to be a heartthrob, converting his brother Nick’s boy band success with Backstreet Boys into his own tween solo career.

 Hits included “I Want Candy” and “Aaron’s Party (Come Get It)”.